MEET THE TEAM

 Email: yg1262@nyu.edu

-Yufei Gu is a PhD student in Developmental Psychology at New York University - Abu Dhabi Global PhD Program, co-mentored by Dr. Theodore Waters and Dr. Niobe Way.
-She pursued her Bachelor's degrees in Psychology and Interactive Media at NYUAD and her Master's Degree in Learning, Science & Technology at University of Pennsylvania, Graduate School of Education.
-She has been working on the coding of mother-child interction videos during infancy.
+Yufei Gu is a PhD student in Developmental Psychology in New York University Abu Dhabi's Global PhD Program, co-mentored by Dr. Theodore Waters and Dr. Niobe Way.
+She pursued her Bachelor's degree in Psychology and Interactive Media at NYUAD and her Master's Degree in Learning, Science & Technology at the University of Pennsylvania, Graduate School of Education.
+She has been working on the coding of mother-child interaction videos during infancy.
 She conducted her bachelor's capstone project on the relationship between infants' attachment security level and their later development of interpersonal relationships.
 Yufei is interested in the relationship between children's early childhood experience with caregivers and their mental health, academic performance and peer relationships later in life.

 Email: vlz211@nyu.edu